Victor Kattan is Assistant Professor in Public International Law at the University of Nottingham School of Law.

 Victor obtained his LL.B. from Brunel University London with Honours, his LL.M from the University of Leiden School of Law, and his Ph.D in international law from the School of Law at the University of London's School of Oriental and African Studies, where he was awarded a scholarship from the Arts and Humanities Research Council.

-Victor sits on the Editorial Board of the Asian Journal of International Law and is Area Editor for the Middle East and Islam for Oxford Bibliographies of International Law.
+Victor is a member of the Editorial Board of the Asian Journal of International Law and is Area Editor for the Middle East and Islam for Oxford Bibliographies of International Law.
 He was awarded the inaugural Asian Society of International Law Younger Scholar Prize for the best article published in the Asian Journal of International Law.

 In addition to his scholarly work, Victor has published op-eds in newspapers, including Ha'aretz, the South China Morning Post, The Straits Times, the Guardian, the LA Times, and Arab News.
 He has appeared on television, including ABC, Al Jazeera English, Al Jazeera Arabic, and Al Jazeera Balkans, Bloomberg, the BBC, Channel News Asia, CNBC Asia, and CNN.
 He has also been interviewed on radio, including the BBC World Service, BBC Radio Scotland, and BBC Radio Nottingham.

 Victor joined the School of Law at Nottingham University in July 2020 from Southeast Asia where he was based for several years at the School of Law and the Middle East Institute at the National University of Singapore.
 He moved to Singapore from Jerusalem where had been legal adviser to the Palestinian Negotiations Affairs Department in Ramallah on secondment from the United Nations Development Program.
 In that capacity, he advised the Palestinian leadership on treaty accession when it was conferred observer statehood by the UN General Assembly.

 Throughout his academic career Victor has acted as a research consultant for several organizations and has written reports for the European Council of Foreign Relations, the Oxford Research Group, the Human Sciences Research Council, and a number of governments.
 He is an associate member of Temple Garden Chambers in London.